 Low Income Solar Tariff Generation Unit.
 A Solar Tariff Generation Unit with an AC rated capacity of less than or equal to 25 kW that serves Low Income Customers.

 Low Income Property Solar Tariff Generation Unit.
-A Solar Tariff Generation Unit with a rated capacity greater than 25 kW that provides all of its generation output in the form of electricity or bill credits to low or moderate income housing, as defined under M.G.L. c.
-40B.
+A Solar Tariff Generation Unit with a rated capacity greater than 25 kW that either a) provides all of its generation output in the form of electricity or bill credits to low or moderate income housing, as defined under M.G.L. c.
+40B, or b) allocates value in the form of electricity or bill credits equal to at least 67% of the Generation Unit’s Low Income Property Off-Taker Based Adder Rate to low or moderate income housing as defined above; this value must be allocated at no cost to the End-use Customers.

 MassDEP.
 The Massachusetts Department of Environmental Protection established by M.G.L. c.
 21A, § 7.